edxu96/RexNet/SimRealFore/README.tex.md

 the aggregated estimation will be lowered.

+### 1-4.
+Information

+Information may have similar influence on forecasts for different time units.

 ## 2. Martingale Model of Forecast Evolution (MMFE)

+> Although it might seem desirable to develop a stochastic model for these quantities based on the particular statistical method which is used to produce the forecasts, this turns out (in many cases) to be unnecessary.
+It is indeed fortunate that this is so. for many forecasting techniques are based on more data than past demands.
+For example, prices of competing goods, and marketing, advertising, and other promotional plans, and sometimes even expert judgement are used to produce the forecasts on which decisions are based.
+For many reasons (lack of data, the difficulty of modeling competitors' price changes, and the obvious problem of modeling expert judgement) it would be very difficult to produce and fit a model in this way, and to have confidence in the resulting model. [_heath1994modeling_]

 When horizons of forecasts are fixed, like those in electricity market families, there is no need for MMFE, because there is no evolution.
 Instead, empirical findings regarding relationships of two forecasts are essential.